How to Remortgage to Buy Another Property

 Property types

-The type of property you’re planning to buy will be the focal point of the negotiations with your lender and is usually a deciding factor when they’re working out which products you qualify for.
+The type of property you’re planning to buy will be the focal point of the negotiations with the lender and is usually a deciding factor when they determine which products you qualify for.

-There are many different types of property you could potentially buy with the funds you raise, and the main ones include…
+You could potentially buy many different types of property with the funds you raise, including…

-This is where you rent out your current home to tenants in order to buy another property
+This is where you rent out your current home to tenants to buy another property to live in. - Buy to lets

-Using the money raised to buy a second property that you intend to use in addition to your current home
+Use the money raised to buy a second property you intend to use in addition to your current home. - Commercial property

-Raising money to buy a property that will be used by a business, such as a shop or an office.
-If you currently own a commercial property, it will be possible to refinance this in order to buy another property.
+Raising money to buy a property that a business, such as a shop or an office, will use.
+If you currently own a commercial property, it will be possible to refinance this to buy another property.

 In addition to the category your property falls into, your mortgage lender might also be interested in its build type.
 Most lenders prefer properties made from bricks and mortar as anything else would normally be considered ‘non-standard’ construction.

-However, there are mortgage providers who specialise in unusual buildings and offer bespoke deals on them.
+However, some mortgage providers specialise in unusual buildings and offer bespoke deals on them.

 Personal circumstances

-Your personal circumstances, including your employment situation, income and credit profile will have an impact on the remortgage deals you qualify for as well as the mortgage products available to you when you’re buying your new property.
+Your personal circumstances, including your employment situation, income, and credit profile, will impact the remortgage deals you qualify for and the mortgage products available to you when you buy your new property.

 Employment type